Skip to content

 • output_end: Last date of the output grid as Date or DateTime.
 Defaults to the end of the data domain.

 • weights: Optional vector of n positive per-observation weights (e.g. 1 ./ σ²). nothing (default) uses uniform weights.
-For :L1 loss, these are multiplied element-wise with the IRLS weights at each iteration.
+For robust losses (L1, Huber), these are multiplied element-wise with the IRLS weights at each iteration.

 Returns